dob71/watchman/llm/readme.txt

 After capturing, all the dataset images have to be classified manually (or with the help of a better model).
 The images are assumed to be true positives unless identified otherwise.
 This identification of negatives is done by placing the file "no" in the image folder.
-The folders can be also tagged w/ the file "skip" to be ignored.
-Again, all folders having no tag file are assumed to be true positives.
+The folders can also be labeled w/ the file "skip" to be ignored.
+Again, all folders containing no such files are assumed to be true positives.

-The UI will be eventually extended to help with the work of tagging the "dataset" service images.

 All the notebooks in this folder are for experimenting w/ infernce and fine tuning.
 Examine and/or experiment with them in the following oredr: